 Risks are assessed against their potential impact and probability on a scale of one (low) to four (high).
 These two scores are combined to give an inherent risk rating.
-The impact of mitigating actions is taken into account in providing senior management teams review both strategic and operational risks.
+The impact of mitigating actions is taken into account in providing

+Separately the BTP Chief Constable a final residual risk rating.
+The joint senior management teams review both strategic and operational risks.
 This process produces a Strategic Risk Register that includes strategic risks (risks to the achievement of the strategy and policing plan) but also includes other significant risks (programme, project or operational) that should be brought to the attention of the Audit and Risk Assurance Committee and the Authority Board.